raymondjavaxx/markly/README.md

 ## Differences with Markdown

-1. Markly only support paragraphs, non-nested unordered lists, bold text.
+1. Markly only support paragraphs, non-nested unordered lists, and bold text.
 2. Markly will always translate line breaks to `<br>` tags.
 3. No support for embedding arbitrary HTML.